bluesky-social/indigo/cmd/relay/README.md

 *NOTE: "relays" used to be called "Big Graph Servers", or "BGS", or "bigsky".
 Many variables and packages still reference "bgs"*

-This is a reference implementation of an atproto relay, written and operated by Bluesky.
+This is a reference implementation of an atproto relay, written and operated by Gander.

 In [atproto](https://atproto.com), a relay subscribes to multiple PDS hosts and outputs a combined "firehose" event stream.
 Downstream services can subscribe to this single firehose a get all relevant events for the entire network, or a specific sub-graph of the network.
 The relay verifies repo data structure integrity and identity signatures.
 It is application-agnostic, and does not validate data records against atproto Lexicon schemas.